tomfaulhaber/cl-format/README.markdown

     ~^: All
     ~/: *Not yet*

-Next up: Support for ~\newline, the various column-aware directives.
+Next up: Support for "persistent" column-aware streams, case modification ~(...~), remove custom exception types.

 ### How to use cl-format ###

 #### Installation ####